MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 ## Configure email notifications

-With the [Microsoft Graph health monitoring API](/graph/api/resources/healthmonitoring-overview?view=graph-rest-beta&preserve-view=true), configure email notifications.
+With the [Microsoft Graph health monitoring API](/graph/api/resources/healthmonitoring-overview?view=graph-rest-beta&preserve-view=true), you can configure email notifications.
 You can manually run the API calls daily or you can configure email notifications for when an alert is triggered.
+We recommend daily monitoring of the scenario monitoring and alerts.

 Email notifications are sent to the [Microsoft Entra group](../../fundamentals/concept-learn-about-groups.md) of your choice.
 We recommend sending alerts to users with the appropriate access to investigate and take action on the alerts.
-Not ever role can take the same action, so consider including a group with the following roles:
+Not every role can take the same action, so consider including a group with the following roles:

 - [Security Reader](../identity/role-based-access-control/permissions-reference.md#security-reader)
 - [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator)
 - [Intune Administrator](../role-based-access-control/permissions-reference.md#intune-administrator)
 - [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator)

-To configure alert notifications, you need the ID of the group you want to receive the alerts AND the scenario alert ID.
+To configure alert notifications, you need the ID of the Microsoft Entra group you want to receive the alerts AND the scenario alert ID.
 You can configure different groups to receive alerts for different alert scenarios.

 ### Locate the group's Object ID